 La Mesa has earned one Shamrock (expand to see details)Read more

-The City of San Diego has earned two Shamrocks and four Shipwrecks (expand to see details)Read more
+The City of San Diego has earned four Shamrocks and four Shipwrecks (expand to see details)Read more

-The County of San Diego has earned two Shamrocks and one Shipwreck (expand to see details)Read more
+The County of San Diego has earned two Shamrocks and two Shipwrecks (expand to see details)Read more

 San Diego City’s old central library was permanently shuttered in 2013.
 The massive unused city structure has been idle ever since while the homeless population sleeps on its doorstep.
 Our group has advocated for years that the structure be converted into a shelter for those experiencing homelessness.
 The answer from city bureaucrats over the years has repeatedly been “no” and accompanied by a long list of excuses.
 In March of 2022, the City took a first step to determine what must happen legally to use the property to address homelessness.
 While we applaud this first step, we must persist with a sense of urgency; far too much time has passed since it was shuttered and yet the homeless population continues to grow, and sleep, on its doorstep.